Musée de l’hôtel Sandelin

 rue Carnot 14

-Pipes, 19th-20th centuries, as part of the vast collection of ceramics and porselain of the museum.
+Clay pipes made by the firm of Duméril, 19th century, as part of the vast collection of ceramics and porcelain of the museum.

 Tuesday - Sunday: 10am - 12am and 2pm - 6pm